NASCAR TRACKS

 Watkins Glen, NY

 The Watkins Glen area has a long history of racing.
-In 1948, a student at nearby Cornell proposed an amateur road race, and a 6.6 mile track was laid out.
-In October of that year, the first race was held in Watkins Glen, NY.
+In 1948, a student at nearby Cornell University proposed an amateur road race and a 6.6-mile circuit in the streets of the town was laid out.
+That October, the first race was held.